Forgery Act 1837: Repeal

 The act was partially repealed by the Criminal Statutes Repeal Act 1861 (24 & 25 Vict. c.
 95), specifically:

 "So much of Sections One and Two as relates to the forging, altering, offering, uttering, disposing of, or putting off any Will, Testament, Codicil, or Testamentary Writing, or any Power of Attorney, or other Authority therein mentioned, and to Principals in the Second Degree and Accessories before the Fact in such Offences, and so much of Sections Two and Three as relates to the Punishment of any Offence created by or formerly punishable under any Enactment in this Schedule."

 The act was partially repealed by the Statute Law Revision Act 1874 (37 & 38 Vict. c.
 35), specifically:

-The act was wholly repealed by section 39 of, and schedule 2 to, the Government Annuities Act 1929 (19 & 20 Geo.
+The whole act was repealed by section 36(1) of, and part I of the second schedule to, the Government Annuities Act 1929 (19 & 20 Geo.
 5. c.
 29).